Evaluation of the absolute single-photon detection efficiency of HRPPD: HRPPD PDE measurement

 \section{HRPPD PDE measurement}

-The measurement was performed in a configuration shown schematically in Figure \ref{fig:1}, with our nominally OD4 neutral density filter installed between the beam splitter and the HRPPD window.
+The measurement was performed in a configuration shown schematically in Figure \ref{fig:1}, with the OD5 neutral density filter installed between the beam splitter and the HRPPD window.
 The PiLas laser was run with a repetition rate of 1~kHz at a set of tunes listed in Table \ref{tab:result-pde}.
-RCDAQ DAQ was used to take the waveform data of all the 8x8 pads around the illuminated spot.
-V1742 digitizers were running at a 5~GS/s sampling rate.
-Trigger for the DAQ was provided by the PiLas laser itself.
-A panel of a typical "event" is shown in Figure \ref{fig:7}, where a horizontal range is 40~ns and a vertical range is 50~mV in each of the waveforms of the 3x3 pads surrounding the illuminated one.
+The RCDAQ DAQ was used to take the waveform data of all the 8x8 pads around the illuminated spot.
+The V1742 digitizers were running at a 5~GS/s sampling rate.
+The trigger for the DAQ was provided by the PiLas laser itself.
+A panel of a typical ``event" is shown in Figure \ref{fig:9}.

-Despite the fact that a majority of recorded events looked like in Figure \ref{fig:7} (only the illuminated pad had a measurable signal), we also considered various summation schemes for a 3x3 pad area around the illuminated spot.
-At the end, we decided to use waveforms of the illuminated pad and four neighboring pads for the collected charge measurements.
+Despite the fact that a majority of recorded events looked like in Figure \ref{fig:9} (only the illuminated pad had a measurable signal), various summation schemes for a 3x3 pad area around the illuminated spot have been tested.
+Ultimately, we decided to use waveforms of the illuminated pad and four neighboring pads for the collected charge measurements, which contain most part ($>$95\%) of the signal charge and provide a relatively narrow pedestal peak.
 No peak search algorithm was used.
-HRPPD signal was taken as a sum of 16 waveform samples (a 3.2~ns wide window) at a fixed timing offset with respect to a digitized trigger pulse.
+The HRPPD signal was taken as a sum of 16 waveform samples (a 3.2~ns wide window) at a fixed timing offset with respect to a digitized trigger pulse.
 The baseline was estimated on an event-per-event basis in a same width (3.2~ns) window just in front of the location of the expected HRPPD peak, in the same waveform.
-Collected charge was calculated as a difference between the "peak" value (a sum over 16 samples as explained earlier, whether there was a measurable peak observed or not) and a baseline.
-Charge distribution, normalized to a detected electron count (which in a pure single photon mode would effectively have a meaning of the HRPPD gain) is shown in Figure \ref{fig:8}, together with a Gaussian fit to a pedestal peak (events where HRPPD did not produce a measurable signal) and a two-Gaussian fit to the actual signal distribution, assuming that three-photoelectron event probability was small and therefore irrelevant.
+Collected charge was calculated as a difference between the ``peak" value (a sum over 16 samples as explained earlier, whether there was a measurable peak observed or not) and a baseline.
+Charge distribution, normalized to a detected electron count (which in an ideal single photon mode would effectively have a meaning of the HRPPD gain) is shown in Figure \ref{fig:10}, together with a Gaussian fit to a pedestal peak (events where HRPPD did not produce a measurable signal) and a two-Gaussian fit to the actual signal distribution, assuming that three-photoelectron event probability was small and therefore irrelevant.